yutanakamura-tky/kart/README.md

 In our paper, we use `~/kart/corpus/MIMIC_III_DUMMY_PHI_HOSPITAL_C0P2.csv` to pre-train BERT models.

+We split MIMIC-III documents into two exclusive halves and name them `HOSPITAL` and `SHADOW`.

+`HOSPITAL_CxPy` and `SHADOW_CxPy` are subsets of `HOSPITAL` and `SHADOW` full sets, respectively.

+Pre-training BERT models with these subsets, which are smaller and less diverse than full sets, may invoke overfitting and susceptibility to privacy leakage attack.

+The meaning of `CxPy` is:
+- `C1`: all 15 document categories are included.
+- `C0`: only two document categories "progress notes" and "discharge summary" are included.
+- `P2`: corpus size is limited to 100k by dropping least frequent patients.
+- `P1`: corpus size is limited to 10k by dropping least frequent patients.
+- `P0`: corpus size is limited to 1k by dropping least frequent patients.

 ### 2. How to pre-train BERT model
 #### 2-1.
 Convert MIMIC-III to BERT pre-training data (tfrecords format)
 ```